notwaldorf/notwaldorf.github.com/_posts/2014-04-22-static-initializers.markdown

 ## Them's the breaks
 There's a couple of ways in which you can fix this, some better than others:

-  * The best static initializer is no static initializer, so try const'ing all your things away.
+  * The best static initializer is no static initializer, so try const-ing all your things away.
 This will take you as far as defining an array of strings, for which you can't pray the initializer away.
 (Trivia: Praying The Const Away™ is what I call a `const_cast`)
   * Place all your globals in the same compilation unit (i.e. a massive `constants.cpp` file).
-You can certainly try this, but if your project is the giant Snuffleupagus that Chrome is, you will be laughed at
+You can certainly try this, but if your project is the giant Snuffleupagus that Chrome is, you might be laughed at
   * Place the static globals inside the function that needs them (or, if they're the village bicycle, make a getter for them), and define them as function-static variables.
 Then you know they will be initialized only once, the first time that function is called.
 Whenever it is called

 That last bullet sounds like black magic, so here's an example.
 This is the static initializer that we are trying to fix.
 Convince yourself that this code is no good: